 - Check interface of your Magento store, enter following sample in the navigation bar

-- Log into the backend to check database, configuration, etc.
+- Log in to the backend to check the database, configuration, etc.

 Step 9: Setup Magento Cron

 - Enter the following command as Magento user;

 Appendix.
 Resolve some common errors while installing Magento 2 on Windows

 - After set up is done, some of you might get confused to look at your website.
 It might not be the interface you expected.
 You may suppose that you have done wrongly and reinstall, yet similar the web interface repeated.
 The cause to this problem is of initial set up, CSS file has yet changed into pub file, view_processed.

 - It is easy to fix this error.
 Magento provides you a command in cmd.
 Open cmd in file code m224prefix that you have put into xampp/htdocs by using keystroke “shift” + right click “Open PowerShell Window here”.
 In cmd display, enter this command line:

 For v2.2 and above: